 Books and journal articles that are neither printed nor available online in the holdings of the TU Berlin can be ordered via interlibrary loan.

-TU staff and students can use a form to suggest books for research, teaching and studies for items that are not in stock.
+All users can fill out a form to suggest books that are not in stock.

 Yes, but registration is only possible via our online registration form.

 Please fill out our registration form for renewal.

 If loan periods are exceeded, a reminder will be issued for which a fee will be charged.

 Fees can be paid at the pay machine in the joint lending desk of TU Berlin and UdK Berlin (location Fasanenstraße 88) or by bank transfer to the following account.

 Please add (important): Zweck 01101 4611 0011 51410000 [and your User ID Number (12 digits, starts with 1690...)]

 Please note: It may take one to two weeks until bank transactions are processed and fines are cleared from your library account.
 Your books will not be automatically renewed by paying your overdue fees.